Abhiram453/ecommerce-follow-along/follow-along/README.md

 - **Changes**:
   - Configured `nodemailer` to send emails using environment variables for SMTP credentials.
   - Created the `sendmail` function to send activation emails.

+  ## Milestone 7: User Login Endpoint and Password Validation

+### 1. User Login Endpoint
+- **File**: `controllers/userRoute.js`
+- **Changes**:
+  - Implemented the `/login` route to handle user login.
+  - Accepted user credentials (email and password).
+  - Retrieved the corresponding user from the database.
+  - Validated the password using `bcrypt`.
+  - Generated JWT tokens for authenticated users.